LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/definitions/orbits.md

 # Orbits

-We define orbits as a set of darts that are accessible from a gieven dart, using a certain set of beta function.
+We define orbits as a set of darts that are accessible from a given dart, using a certain set of beta functions.
 For example:

 - *⟨β<sub>1</sub>⟩(d)* refers to all darts accessible from *d* using *β<sub>1</sub>* recursively any number of times.